 That doesn’t mean we spend our days at home.
 On weekends, we’ve visited farms, museums and beaches.
 And we attend birthday parties and family gatherings.
 Maybe just not three in one day.

 What about scheduled activities and the overscheduled child?

 I’ve learned it’s too easy to judge at first glance.
 You see a father push his daughter to pursue swimming and assume he’s got her on lock down.
 Or a stay-at-home mom who shuffles her kids from class to class all week must have no sense of family balance.

 It’s too easy to place a label without glancing at the reasons and benefits parents and kids derive from participating in activities.

-Still, it’s happening: more so than before, the overscheduled child is becoming more common.
+Still, it’s happening: the overscheduled child is becoming more common.
 Let’s look at a few reasons why:

 The rise of the overscheduled child

 Before modern parenthood, parents bore kids one right after the other.
 These days, we’re having fewer kids and can devote more time to each one than had we had more.
 We simply have more time to dedicate hours to our children’s pursuits because there’s less of them to contend with.